-The definition of the term ‘resilient’ as explained by the book means possessing inner strength and resolve.
-Thus a resilient city takes into consideration appropriate built form and physical infrastructure to be more resilient to the physical, social and economic challenges that come with depleting carbon-based fuels and climate change.
+The definition of the term ‘resilient’ means possessing inner strength and resolve.
+Thus a resilient city takes into consideration appropriate form and physical infrastructure to be more prepared for the physical, social, and economic challenges that come with depleting carbon-based fuels and climate change.

 But can we really increase the resilience of our cities to the point where we have 'future-proofed' them?
 Any credible historian or political scientist would perhaps argue that such an idea was sheer nonsense, that the world is far too complex and the number of possible future scenarios for any city far too vast to reasonably imagine that the notion of future-proofing was anything more than hyperbole.
 And yet, if the notion of future-proofing is seen as an ongoing process, rather than a definitive end result, then maybe the notion has more substance.

 The acts of future-proofing may not lead to a complete “proofing”, but the actions involved could indeed reduce potential future shocks and impacts, and thus bring us full circle to the more robust, but maybe less resonant, concept of resilience.

 11 Principles of Resilient Urban Design

 Planning to effectively meet the conditions and realities of a post-carbon, climate responsible world will require a shift in our current understanding of what constitutes good urban design and planning.
 Many of the practices that we now take for granted, such as planning cities around automobile transportation and zoning for single uses, will no longer be economically, environmentally, or culturally viable.
 To address the changes in urban design and planning, the following principles for resilient urban planning and design in a post-carbon, climate-responsive building context may apply.